ghee shelf life

 The pantry will be a perfectly good place for ghee until opening.
 After opening, you can keep it in the fridge to be safer for longer.
 But you can also leave it in the pantry if you plan on spending it quickly.
 In that case, just make sure the jar is closed and the place is not damp.

-Tip 2: Seal well
+Tip 2: Seal ghee jar well

 Be sure to close the jar lid tightly each time after use.
 An open jar could allow moisture to be absorbed and mold to form, which will spoil the product much faster.